 2. Super Human by Dave Asprey

 Bio-hacking is an art even though the foundation pillars are piled deep inside the rock bed of science.
 My experiments with bio-hacking started once I finished my microbiology course and the two books above and became confident & bold enough to try some of the low-hanging fruits – basic steps that help to slow down aging.
-I realized that aging is actually a disease and needs to be tackled appropriately.
+I realized that aging is a disease that must be tackled appropriately.

 I modified my schedule and supplements and followed these basic steps:

-(c) Resveratrol: 1000 mg – I take this along with breakfast every morning.
+(c) Resveratrol: 1000 mg – I take this with breakfast every morning.

 (e) Athletic Greens: 1 scoop a day early morning (along with NMN).
 This covers all vitamins, probiotics, and fibers.